Editor's Note: This post was originally published August 2018 and has recently been updated and revised for accuracy and comprehensiveness.

 Learn from the Best

-Some of the most recognizable brands in the world have fully committed to web accessibility and have great accessibility statements to prove it.
+Some of the most recognizable brands in the world have fully committed to a web accessibility roadmap and have great accessibility statements to prove it.

 Hilton’s statement is short and to the point and demystifies the process of booking a room for those with disabilities.